NEW YORK CITY SAINT PATRICK'S DAY PARADE

-The St. Patrick's Day Parade is one of New York City's greatest traditions.
+The New York City Saint Patrick's Day Parade is one of New York City's greatest traditions.
 On this day, everyone is Irish in the Big Apple!
 The Parade marched for the first time on March 17, 1762 - fourteen Years before the signing of the Declaration of Independence and today it is the largest Parade in the World.

-This annual parade has been held for more than 250 years in honor of the Patron Saint of Ireland and the Archdiocese of New York.
+This annual New York City Saint Patrick's Day Parade has been held for more than 250 years in honor of the Patron Saint of Ireland and the Archdiocese of New York.
 The Parade is reviewed from the steps of Saint Patrick's Cathedral by His Eminence, Timothy Cardinal Dolan, Archbishop of New York.
 This tradition has remained unchanged since the early days of the parade when the Archbishop of New York observed marchers from Old St. Patrick's Cathedral in historic Greenwich Village.
 The Parade was originally held in Lower Manhattan before the new Cathedral was built on Fifth Avenue.

-Often regarded as the most popular parade in New York City, the Parade is the largest and most famous of the many parades held in the city each year.
+Often regarded as the most popular parade in New York City, the New York City Saint Patrick's Day Parade is the largest and most famous of the many parades held in the city each year.

 The Parade starts at 44th Street at 11 am and is held every March 17th except when March 17th falls on a Sunday; it is celebrated the day before, Saturday the 16th, because of religious observances.
 The parade marches up Fifth Avenue past St. Patrick's Cathedral at 50th Street all the way up 79th Street and the Irish Historical Society, where the parade finishes around 4:30 - 5:00 pm

-To this day, the St. Patrick's Day Parade remains true to its roots as a true marchers Parade by not allowing floats, automobiles and other commercial aspects in the Parade.
+To this day, the New York City Saint Patrick's Day Parade remains true to its roots as a true marchers Parade by not allowing floats, automobiles and other commercial aspects in the Parade.
 Every year the Parade Committee hosts the 150,000- 250,000 marchers, along with many